lamtonylam/cybersecurity-project-1/README.md

 This also creates a threat for inside organizations, as database admins can see all user passwords in their plain format.

 Appropriate fix would be to hash user passwords with Werkzeug library.

+## Vulnerability 4.

+### A2:2017-Broken Authentication

+Not checking registering users passwords against a list of most commonly used ie. unsafe passwords, it is vulnerable for malicious actors to brute force user's accounts by guessing passwords that are commonly used, like 12345678 or qwerty.

+Appropriate fix would be to check registering password against most commonly used passwords.